International Bioacoustics Council: IBAC activities

 IBAC supports the sharing of recent research outputs and technological advancements through its biennial conferences, a list serve, a Facebook group and a website.

 From 1971 to 1983 IBAC published Biophon, an informal journal which featured scientific articles, equipment reviews and information on forthcoming bioacoustics events.
 Two special issues were published in 1996 and 1997.
 A complete set of the journal is available for consultation at the British Library.

 Conferences

 Since its formation in 1969, IBAC has held 25 conferences in 12 different countries.
 The first conference was held in Kinross, Scotland in 1971.
 The first IBAC conference to occur outside Europe was held at the Center for Bioacoustics at Texas A&M University in October 1997.
 Other venues have included Brazil (2003).
-The next conference will be held in October 2017 in Haridwar, India.
+The last conference to date was held in October 2017 in Haridwar, India.